AguaClara/HFFVFDC/Manual.md

 ###Experimental Setup
-Our experimental setup consisted of three main parts: the water flow setup, the bulkhead fitting, and the slider pipe assembly.
+Our experimental setup consisted of the water flow setup and the slider pipe assembly.

 ####Materials List **[edit for new set up]**
 | Part                            | Quantity |       Size        |